iCliniq Logo

 Hi doctor,

 I have a lot of stress in my life.
-I have lab test reports that are not normal such as high glucose, cholesterol, low urea nitrogen, etc. I have attached documentation to you to see what I am trying to say.
-I am currently pregnant, and my due is in the next seven months.
-May you recommend follow-up labs to confirm if I have prediabetes or any other illness?
-I can also order lab tests as soon as possible, or if you believe I have a diagnosis based on these lab results, I would like to know.
+I have lab test reports that are not normal, such as high glucose, cholesterol, low urea nitrogen, etc. I have attached documentation for you to see what I am trying to say.
+I am currently pregnant, and my due date is in the next seven months.
+Please recommend follow-up lab tests to confirm if I have prediabetes or any other illness?
+I can also take lab tests immediately, or if you believe I have a diagnosis based on these lab results, I would like to know.
 Also, I need information about some eating habits to change.
-I have been mainly walking, not too much exercise.
-Currently, I am taking Prenatals and no additional vitamins (I have been low on iron in the last two pregnancies).
-Also, I am hoping to get everything to optimal range on my labs.
+I have been mainly walking, not doing much exercise.
+Currently, I am taking Prenatals and no additional vitamins (I am low on iron in the last two pregnancies).
+Also, I am hoping to get everything to the optimal range on my tests.
 If you have any other recommendations to prevent anything from getting worse, I would appreciate it.
 Kindly help.

 Hello,